InstantGradient vs Coolors

 Pricing

 Both tools are $5/mo for the Pro plan.
 Same price, different value.
 Coolors Pro removes ads, unlocks 10-color palettes, and gives unlimited collections.
-InstantGradient Pro gives you 4K exports, animated video, visual effects, and unlimited saves.
+InstantGradient Pro gives you 4K exports, animated video, visual effects, React/JS shader code, and a REST API.
 If you pay yearly, InstantGradient is $39/yr ($3.25/mo).

 See it in action